 Most online sports blogs, whether they are tiny or more established ones, are always looking for contributions from new writers.
 They may have a page dedicated to encouraging writers to get in touch, but even if they don’t, you can always ask whether they are looking for contributors.
 Contributing an article to a sports blog for free actually benefits both parties.
 A blog gets an excellently written article to share with their readers, and the writer receives the first professional writing experience and can add a new piece of writing to their portfolio.

 It goes without saying that in order to get accepted, your article needs to be free of any mistakes and fit the tone of writing of the particular blog.
 The blog editor may ask you for a writing sample beforehand to test your style and use of language.
-If you want to make absolutely sure your writing is spotless, you can hire a professional paper editor who will proofread and edit your work to make it match the highest standards of writing.
+If you want to make absolutely sure your writing is spotless, you can hire a professional essay writing service who will proofread and edit your work to make it match the highest standards of writing.

 Now that you have a few successfully written articles for smaller blogs, it is time to move up the career ladder.
 Finally, you can get paid for your writing by contributing to larger online publications.